Thailand cave rescue: Volunteers inadvertently pumped water back into tunnels

 Communications are also a concern as rescuers consider extrication options in advance of monsoon rains forecast for Saturday.
 Authorities have not yet been able to connect a phone line, and a round trip through the winding, waterlogged tunnels between the boys and a rudimentary cave command post that now has a phone takes more than six hours.

-The boys are ages 11-16 and their coach is 25.
+The boys are 11-16 years old and their coach is 25.
 However, not all of them can swim and some areas of the cave network where they disappeared after going exploring following a soccer game on June 23 are still flooded all the way to the ceiling.

 "This morning, I have asked for 13 sets of (diving) equipment to be prepared and checked the equipment lists and placed them inside (the cave) in case we have to bring them out in this condition with less than 100% readiness," Narongsak said.